Hjdskes/hjdskes.github.io/content/about.md

-completed my [MSc thesis](/projects/msc/) at the [Programming Languages group](https://www.tudelft.nl/en/eemcs/the-faculty/departments/software-technology/programming-languages/) of the TU Delft under the supervision of [Dr.
+completed my [MSc thesis](/projects/msc/) at the [Programming Languages group](https://www.tudelft.nl/en/eemcs/the-faculty/departments/software-technology/programming-languages/) of the TU Delft under the supervision of [Dr. S.T.
-S.T.
-Erdweg](http://www.erdweg.org) and [Sven
+Erdweg](http://www.erdweg.org) and [Sven Keidel](https://svenkeidel.de).
+I live
-Keidel](https://svenkeidel.de).
-I live in Rotterdam, The Netherlands.
+in Stockholm, Sweden.

 A great passion of mine is free and open-source software.
 I enjoy [contributing](/contributions/) to other projects and maintaining